jianzhi-1/cs262a/paxos.md

 # What are the main limitations of this paper?

 Points that are unclear during the paper: nodes are supposed to be aware of one another's role (e.g. a proposer must be able to send to group of acceptors and know the total number of acceptors to ascertain majority).
-Worst case scenario is no progress: when a signle leader cannot be elected.
+Worst case scenario is no progress: when a single leader cannot be elected.
+Costly to select a single proposal - need randomisation or timeout.

+Could there be interference during the learning phase and the proposing phase?

 # Why did this paper have an impact?